sanjanakd/number-guessing-app/README.md

 # To run:

 Clone it and execute following commands from project directory.
+And, follow the prompts.

 ##1> mvn clean install

 ##2> java -jar target/game-0.0.1.jar

-And, follow the prompts.
+*** Prerequisite : Make sure you have java in your path.

-***NOTE : Make sure you have java in your path
+You can run this game from IDE as well by directly invoking main class.

-You can run it from IDE as well.
+Import it source code a maven project in Intellij or any other IDE you like.
+After import, right click on main class NumberGuessingAppApplication.java and hit run.

-e.g. Import source code in Intellij,right click on main class NumberGuessingAppApplication.java and hit run.
+To run Junit tests, right click on NumberGuessingGameTest.java file and hit run.